falcosecurity/libs/proposals/20210818-driver-semver.md

 2. Extend the review process to ensure the API version is incremented when needed.
-  Note that e.g. adding support for a new kernel should not result in an API version increase (if the probe failed to build for that particular kernel before).
+  Note that e.g. adding support for a new kernel should not result in an API version increase (if the driver failed to build for that particular kernel before).

 3. Verify the API version of the kernel module/eBPF probe when starting